cryptobern/thetacrypt/src/schemes/readme.md

 <br>

 ## Demo
-You can find an example program in the folder `src/examples/main.rs` that shows how to use the schemes layer.
+You can find an example program in the folder `src/examples/main.rs` that shows how the primitives of the schemes layer can be used.

 ## Key Generation
 To generate a vector of private keys, use